alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_02_continuous_integration.md

   architecture is particularly useful for [horizontal scaling](https://en.wikipedia.org/wiki/Scalability#Horizontal_and_vertical_scaling).
-* Because a [relational database](https://en.wikipedia.org/wiki/Relational_database_management_system) is involved, this project demonstrate how to use [Flyway](https://flywaydb.org/) to help to upgrade the schema when the application evolve.
+* Because a [relational database](https://en.wikipedia.org/wiki/Relational_database_management_system) is involved, this project demonstrates how to use [Flyway](https://flywaydb.org/) to help to upgrade the schema when the application evolves.
 * The build process involves [Npm](https://www.npmjs.com/), [Babel](https://babeljs.io/),
   [Webpack](https://webpack.js.org/) and [Maven](https://maven.apache.org/) to compile and package the application for production.